-(Community Equipment Loan Service will only provide bed rails when used inconjunction with a bed they have provided.
+(Community Equipment Service will only provide bed rails when used inconjunction with a bed they have provided.
 Powered variable height profiling beds are only provided for individual use in exceptional circumstances such as facilitation of an emergency discharge or for a short-term respite placement - as defined in 6.6.)

-8.11 Bed equipment provided by NHS

-Bespoke bed equipment for people (CHC funded) with complex treatment and care needs
+- 8.11 Bed equipment provided by NHS - Bespoke beds for people (CHC funded) with complex treatment and care needs